List of Robotech characters: Emil Lang

-Dr. Emil Lang (Voiced by: Greg Snegoff) was briefly seen in episodes 5 ("Transformation") and 6 ("Blitzkrieg") of the Macross Saga, and has a larger role in the aborted sequel Robotech II: The Sentinels.Robotech, episode 6: Blitzkrieg (summary available at Episode 6: Blitzkrieg at Robotech.com) Dr. Lang was Earth's chief Robotechnician and has been with Earth Robotechnology development since it was first developed from the crashed SDF-1.
+Dr. Emil Lang (Voiced by: Greg Snegoff) was briefly seen in episodes 5 ("Transformation") and 6 ("Blitzkrieg") of the Macross Saga, and has a larger role in the aborted sequel Robotech II: The Sentinels.
+Dr. Lang was Earth's chief Robotechnician and has been with Earth Robotechnology development since it was first developed from the crashed SDF-1.
 It was through his efforts that the SDF-1 was built from the crashed alien ship.
 In addition to scientific research, Lang is also a politician and diplomat.
 After the end of the First Robotech War, Dr. Lang is made leader of the Robotech Expeditionary Force.
 He joins Rick Hunter, Lisa Hayes, and the other heroes of the First Robotech War aboard the SDF-3.
 Lang who was assisted by an android that he built to act as a spy was instrumental in secretly foiling the plans of certain high-ranking members of the Robotech Expeditionary Force who exploited their positions.
 During the final phase of the Sentinel's campaign, he works to create new technology out of the notes left behind by the now renegade T. R. Edwards who had made significant breakthroughs using captured Invid technology.
 Lang is later killed aboard the SDF-3 while testing the Neutron S missiles.